 To Eat Chocolate

 Unless you’re staying on Isla Bastimentos, there probably isn’t much of a chance that you’ll get to visit Up in the Hill.
-This organic coffee and chocolate farm is an absolute must visit, though.
-We made the short 15 minute hike up the hill from our guesthouse to sample some of their iced mochas, truffles, and brownies and they were delicious.
+This organic coffee and chocolate farm is an absolute must do in Bocas del Toro, though.
+We made the short 15 minute hike up the hill from our guesthouse to sample some of their iced mochas, truffles, and brownies and they were DELICIOUS.
 You can also take a tour of the farm or stay in one of their eco-lodges!

 To Hike the Trails